 I started out by finding a suitable motor and a sanding drum to fit the motor shaft.
 You can use about any old motor laying around the shop or buy a new one.
 I did an online search and bought a 1/4 hp motor from Amazon.
 It is an A. O. Smith model GF2024.
 It has 1/2” x 1-1/2” of exposed shaft and runs at 1,725 rpm.
 The rotation can be changed for clockwise or counter-clockwise rotation.
 I like to feed the lamination grinding sleds into the sander from the right side, so I set my motor to spin the drum counter-clockwise (when looking at the end of the drum), so that the sander is pushing against the direction of feed.
 The 1/4 hp motor is quite adequate in power and does not slow down or overheat during continued use.

 I bought mine from Amazon for about $74 with free shipping.
-Here is a current link to this motor.
-If this link gets broken, just do an internet search for this motor brand name and part number and you should be able to find one online.
+Click here to get this motor at Amazon.
+If this link gets broken or outdated, just do an internet search for the A. O. Smith model GF2024 motor and you should be able to find one online.
 Another idea is to look around at your local hardware and home improvement stores to see if they have a suitable motor.
 Your local electrical parts supplier might have a good motor, but they might also be really expensive.
 This A. O. Smith model GF2024 is a “blower” motor, so you might be able to find one at a local heating and air conditioning supplier as well.
 I have seen little motors like this at garage sales and auctions sell really cheap, so it is a good idea to watch for them when you are out and about at sales.
 Just be aware of the shaft size of the motor you buy.
 Most of them come with a 1/2” or 5/8” shaft.
 It is important to get a motor with a shaft size that will fit your drum sander unit or it will have to be converted with an adaptor.
 Also, make sure that the motor polarity can be adjusted in order for the sander drum to spin in the correct direction depending on the direction you want to feed the laminations through the finished sander unit.
 If you buy a new motor, it should include an instructions sheet for changing the polarity.
 This A. O. Smith motor says on the label, “For CW ROT interchange RED & BLK” …which means to pull off the cover plate where the power cable goes into the motor and exchange the position of the red and black wires inside the motor.

 I found a 3” (diameter) x 3” (long) drum sander with an adapter sleeve attached to the drum that allows the sander unit to fit right onto the 1/2” motor shaft.
 Mine is a “Clesco 1/2” bore sanding drum with shaft adapter” (www.climaxmetal.com part number SD048048-08MD4 or www.clesco.com part number MD 4848-4).
 The nice thing about this model is that it slides right onto the motor shaft without having to use an adapter sleeve.
 If your drum sander unit comes with a shaft instead of a sleeve, it will need a sleeve adapter it fit onto the motor shaft.